 Today, many Slavs follow the Christian faith.
-Most Slavs in the East and South Slavic countries are Eastern Orthodox, while West and Western South Slavic countries are Roman Catholic.
-There are other religions practiced among Slavs, but these are minority religions.
-The minority religious groups include atheists, Muslims and Protestants.
+Most Slavs in the eastern and southern Slavic countries are Eastern Orthodox, while residents of the western and southwestern Slavic countries are Roman Catholic.
+Minority religious groups among Slavs include atheists, Muslims and Protestants.